Checklist For Dental Cleaning Appointments

 WHAT ABOUT “THE EXTRAS?”

 One of the other concerns about dental implants is that there can be additional costs involved with dental implant treatment.
-This statement is true; however, it’s important to realize that a bridge may require additional cost as well.
+This statement is true; however, it’s important to realize that a bridge may require additional costs as well.
 If you are having treatment with a dental implant, you may need a bone graft which would incur an additional cost.
-Compare this to a three-unit bridge, where you might need a core buildup (to replace the missing tooth structure), or a root canal on one or both teeth if they decay is deep.
+Compare this to a three-unit bridge, where you might need a core buildup (to replace the missing tooth structure), or a root canal on one or both teeth if the decay is deep.

 THE BOTTOM LINE ABOUT DENTAL IMPLANT COSTS